 Italian Baroque display case on stand, late 17th century, polychrome & parcel-gilt limewood and walnut, with putti & Atlas, 231.1 x 152.4 x 62.2 cm., Metropolitan Museum, New York

 It would be very satisfying if it were possible to track down the carver of the Ridolfi frames.
 A lead in this respect is the frame designed by Volterrano for Veronese’s Baptism of Christ in the Palatine Gallery.
-This was carved sometime from 1667 by Jacopo Maria Foggini, the father of a dynasty of Florentine sculptors and architects, who, besides being an almost exact contemporary of Volterrano, was also frequently employed by the Medici.
+It is notable for the chain of scrolling cartouches which circle the contour, each holding a double scallop shell – the symbol of baptism – and separated by hellebore flowers – associated with the birth of Christ, and with purity.
+The cartouches are very Volterranesque, as it were.
+The frame was carved sometime from 1667 by Jacopo Maria Foggini, the father of a dynasty of Florentine sculptors and architects, who, besides being an almost exact contemporary of Volterrano, was also frequently employed by the Medici.
 Foggini moved from stone carving to wood, and became president of the Compagnia dei Legnaioli – the guild of woodcarvers – as well as running his own school of carving .
 However, he is relatively little-known in comparison with his nephew and pupil, Giovanni Battista Foggini; one of the main contemporary records of his work derives from a commission given him more than a decade earlier by Filippo Baldinucci.

 Jacopo Maria Foggini (sculptor; c.1610s-84), Il Volterrano (painter; 1611-90), Ecce Homo, c.1654, polychrome limewood & papier mâché, 160 cm. h., San Marco, Florence.
 Photo: Sailko